-Are the next best thing to healthy, natural teeth.
+They are the next best thing to healthy, natural teeth.
 Strong and stable, a dental implant restores a lost tooth so that it looks, feels, fits and functions like a natural tooth.
-You brush and floss and visit your dentist for regular check-ups and cleanings.
+You brush, floss and visit for regular check-ups and cleanings.
 Implants can be used to replace an individual tooth or for an implant-supported bridge containing multiple teeth.

-Are built to last.
-Dental implants are a long-term solution.
-Traditional, tooth-supported dental bridges only last five- to- seven years, but at some point they may need to be replaced.
+Implants are built to last and are a long-term solution.
+Traditional, tooth-supported dental bridges only last five to seven years, but at some point they may need to be replaced.
 When properly placed and cared for, dental implant treatments can last a lifetime.

-Keep teeth in place – silently.
-Dentures may slip when you eat, talk, smile, laugh, kiss, yawn or cough, so that you have to re-position them frequently.
+Dental implants keep teeth in place – silently.
+Dentures may slip when you eat, talk, smile, laugh, kiss, yawn or cough so that you have to reposition them frequently.
 Dental implants are fixed in place and fuse naturally with your jawbone, meaning your replacement teeth won’t move, click or shift.

 Single Tooth Implants

-If you have lost a tooth due to decay, accident or from periodontal disease, that one tooth can be easily replaced using a dental implant.
+If you have lost a tooth due to decay, trauma or periodontal disease, it can be easily replaced using a dental implant.
 Your new tooth will look, feel and function just like your natural teeth.

 If you are missing more than one tooth, then multiple dental implants might be the best solution for you.
-Two fixtures or more are implanted and the crowns are attached to them, leaving other natural teeth intact and restoring the patients mouth back to ideal function.
+Two or more fixtures are implanted, and the crowns are attached to them, leaving other natural teeth intact and restoring the mouth back to ideal function.